ventureful/docker-compose-deploy/README.md

 # Deploy Docker Compose App

-  + This Ansible Playbook aims to checkout and deploy an application that is based on Docker Compose.
+This Ansible Playbook aims to deploy an application that is based on Docker Compose.

-  + It installs Docker.
+  + Installs Docker
-  + It installs Docker Compose.
+  + Installs Docker Compose
-  + It executes the Docker Compose application.
+  + Executes the Docker Compose application

 To execute the playbook, run